dazzlepansy/squeeze/readme.md

 * Bash.
 Used to run the script that automates everything else.
 * A Prolog interpreter.
 Tested with [SWI-Prolog](https://www.swi-prolog.org/), but the syntax should be vanilla ISO Prolog and should work with any implementation.
 * [HTML Tidy](http://www.html-tidy.org/).
 Used to format the HTML output nicely — not something I relished doing in Prolog.
-* [Smartypants](https://github.com/leohemsted/smartypants.py) located at ~/.local/bin/smartypants.
+* [Smartypants](https://github.com/leohemsted/smartypants.py).
 Used to smarten the punctuation in the HTML output.

 ## Assumptions